-For purposes of this Policy, either a physical signature or digital signature will be sufficient to satisfy any obligation that a document by signed.
-Where this policy provides that written consent must be provided, consent in either physical or electronic form, containing a physical or digital signature will suffice.
+For purposes of this Policy, either a physical signature or digital signature will be sufficient to satisfy any obligation that a document be signed.
+Where this policy provides that written consent must be provided, consent in either physical or electronic form, containing a physical or digital signature, as the case may be, will suffice.